Asabeneh/30-Days-Of-Python/26_Day_Python_web/26_python_web.md

 </ul>
 ```

 Now, we can navigate between the pages using the above link.
-Let's create additional page which handle form data.
+Let us create additional page which handle form data.
 You can call it any name, I like to call it post.html.

 We can inject data to the HTML files using Jinja2 template engine.